Dobiegniew railway station

 Dobiegniew railway station is a railway station serving the town of Dobiegniew, in the Lubusz Voivodeship, Poland.
 The station opened in June 1848 and is located on the Poznań–Szczecin railway.
-The train services are operated by PKP and Przewozy Regionalne.
+The train services are operated by PKP and Polregio.

 The station used to be known as Woldenberg between 1848 and 1909, and Woldenberg (Neumark) from 1910 until 1945.

 Train services

 The station is served by the following services: